xlwings/xlwings/docs/debugging.rst

 Debugging
 =========

 Since xlwings runs in every Python environment, you can use your preferred way of debugging.

-When running xlwings through Excel, there are a few tricks that make it easier to switch back and forth between Excel (for testing) and Python (for development and debugging).
+* **RunPython**: When calling Python through ``RunPython``, there are a few tricks that make it easier to switch back and forth between Excel (for testing) and
+  Python (for development and debugging).
+* **UDFs**: When debugging User Defined Functions (UDFs), xlwings offers a very convenient debugging server

-To begin with, Excel will show any Python errors (but not warnings) in a Message Box:
+To begin with, Excel will show Python errors (but not warnings) in a Message Box:

 .. figure:: images/debugging_error.png
     :scale: 65%